Research Infrastructures

 HOVER (KIT, FZJ, HZDR)

-The Helmholtz Research and Test Platform for Radioactive Waste and the Decommissioning of Nuclear Facilities (HOVER), which is currently under construction, is of paramount importance for research activities in the field of nuclear waste disposal and will be fully available in the second half of this decade.
+The Helmholtz Research and Testing Platform for Radioactive Waste Management and the Decommissioning of Nuclear Facilities (HOVER), which is currently under construction, is of paramount importance for research activities on nuclear waste management, and will be fully available in the second half of this decade.

 Center for Radiation Research and Radioecology (CARE) (HZDR)

-The planned Center for Radiation Research and Radioecology (CARE) uses state-of-the-art techniques to investigate the effects of radionuclides on biological processes at the molecular and cellular level.
-It addresses open scientific questions concerning the release, transport, toxicity, and interactions of radionuclides at various levels, from biomolecules to complex systems such as microbial communities and plants, and is therefore of great societal relevance for hazard and risk assessment for human health and the environment.
+The planned Center for Radiation Research and Radioecology (CARE) investigates the effects of radionuclides on biological processes at the molecular and cellular level using advanced techniques.
+It tackles open scientific questions on radionuclide release, transport, toxicity, and interactions on various scales from biomolecules to complex systems such as microbial communities and plants, and is therefore of great societal relevance with regard to hazard and risk assessment for human health and the environment.